puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-To configure a mix of SSL and non-SSL virtual hosts at the same domain:
+To configure a mix of SSL and unencrypted virtual hosts at the same domain, declare them with separate [`apache::vhost`] defines:

 ~~~ puppet
 # The non-ssl virtual host